 Once your budget is approved, you can send your estimate straight to the client with Rodeo, and use the planner to completely outline all tasks and activities according to the budget.
 Assigning employees and setting deadlines is a piece of cake, as is tracking time with the built-in time tracker.

 Would you like to find out how you can effectively create and track budgets with Rodeo for yourself?
-Start a trial or plan a demo with one of our experts, completely free of charge.
+Start a free trial today.
 No credit card needed.